πŸ“ž (678) 944-8612

 Wind and hail damage roofs, and once shingles or flashing fail, roof leaks let water pour into attics, ceilings, and wall cavities.
 Properties near the Chattahoochee River and other waterways in Fulton County face the added danger of rising surface water.

 Saturated soil pushes groundwater through foundation cracks and overwhelms any sump pump, flooding finished basements.
-When storms hit after hours, request our 24/7 emergency water damage referral so the partner can respond quickly.
+When storms hit after hours, you can still request our 24/7 emergency water damage referral.

 Why is storm and flood water often Category 3 black water?